 In case you don’t know, Netgear’s Orbi is the first, and up to now still, the only Wi-Fi system on the market that has a fast 4×4 802.11ac back-haul band.
 For this reason, when set up correctly, it has no signal loss, something you can only get by using network cables.

-The EX8000 can also work as an access point when you connect it to an existing network via a network cable using one of its network ports.
+The EX8000 can also work as a wireless access point (WAP) when you connect it to an existing network via a network cable using one of its network ports.
 Now, all of its three bands will be serving Wi-Fi clients.

 But with which router should I use it?